Meet the Team

 Sanya Tariq

-Sanya is a third year student at the Open University, currently studying towards a BSc in Psychology with counselling.
+Sanya recently graduated from the Open University with a BSc in Psychology with Counselling.
 She is exploring the psychology field with various volunteering opportunities, with the hope of gaining a trainee PWP position.
 Sanya is supporting us with our quantitative data.

 • Black and white close-up portrait of a young woman with wavy hair, a nose ring, and a necklace, against a plain light background.